 In November, Fannie Mae said it will begin to devote more attention to mortgage servicing technology.
 Now, the FHFA is directing both GSEs to assess the challenges of the servicing market and potential solutions for improving the borrower experience, expanding liquidity and increasing efficiency.

 The GSEs will also look more closely at the appraisal market as they research, assess, and begin planning for appraisal process modernization, which could include revised appraisal forms and data requirements.
 Fannie and Freddie are already testing appraisal-free mortgages in limited circumstances.
+House appraisal Houston are dedicated to providing competent, courteous and prompt services to all the clients.

 The GSEs were directed to finalize their post-crisis loss mitigation toolkit, including foreclosure alternatives and short-term hardships.